maubanel/UE5-Hello-World/setting-up/README.md

 Now one of the advantages of how **Perforce** is configured is that it won't allow for two people to save to the same file (unless they are text files).
 This is very convenient as it will reduce the amount of collisions when working as a team.

+Most assets like **3-D models** and **Textures** and **Materials** are all saved as `.uasset`.
+These are binaries and cannot be merged.

 What we don't want is to edit a level for 3 hours then when we go to save it find out that someone else has it checked out.
 We can avoid this by automatically checking out a file when it is edited.

+By checking out a file you are preventing others from editing it.

 Go to **Edit | Edtior Preferences** and select **General | Loading & Saving** and turn on **Automatically Checkout on Asset Modification**.